h-lakkad1998/wp-users-filter/readme.txt

 == Description ==

-This plugin has been developed by http://www.yudiz.comHardik Patel ( also.
-Lakkad) It will help to filter/sort/export(CSV) users.
+This plugin has been developed by https://www.linkedin.com/in/hardik-lakkad-097b12147/ Hardik Patel ( also.
+Lakkad ) It will help to filter/sort/export(CSV) users.
 You can filter with multiple parameters. e.g. Date, Role, Meta key-value, Registration Dates.

 ========================================================
 How to use this plugin?